-COVID-19 has had, and continues to have, a significant effect on the Company, its employees, its tenants and Canadians in general.
+Since March 2020, COVID-19 has had a significant effect on the Company, its employees, its tenants and Canadians in general.

 Measures taken by government agencies, health agencies, the public, business and others have helped to mitigate the impacts of COVID-19, allowing many areas of the country to lift and/ or significantly reduce the restrictive measures previously imposed early in 2022.